newlandsvalley/purescript-school-of-music/README.md

 -----

 *  Allow variable definitions to refer to other variables defined earlier in the same scope
-*  Add the Ritardando and Accelerando tempo markings to the DSL
 *  Add Staccato, Legato and Slurred articulations to the DSL
 *  Load and save scores
 *  Don't translate to MEvent until 'play' is first pressed